 The table above shows the expected number of billable units and revenue to be produced under this contract at the current Interim Rates.
 Interim Rates will be reviewed quarterly and may be changed based on analysis of the current Interim Rates.
-No interim rate change will occur without approval from County Director of Behavioral Health.
+No interim rate change will occur without approval from County.
 Payment shall be at the Interim Rate effective on the day the service is rendered.